 In this example, \$100,000 is invested in the SPIA and payments begin immediately, usually the following month.
 There is no account value shown on the graph, as the annuitant is only entitled to the payments.
-The different amounts reflect varying levels of liquidity, i.e., period certain, refund features and joint & survivor (J&S) represent higher guaranteed payments and therefore lower payment amounts.
+Payment amounts are lower for options other than a life annuity because payments continue, or there is a refund of unpaid benefits, after the primary owner's death.

-- The client receives regular payments guaranteed for life, or two lives in the case of joint life benefits. - Payments may continue after the annuitant's death with period certain, cash refund, and installment refund features. - > SPIAs generally produce the highest amount of guaranteed lifetime income per invested dollar. - Variable SPIAs invest purchase payments in variable subaccounts.
+- The client receives regular payments guaranteed for life, or two lives in the case of joint life benefits. - Payments may continue after the annuitant's death with period certain, cash refund, and installment refund features. - SPIAs generally produce the highest amount of guaranteed lifetime income per invested dollar. - > Variable SPIAs invest purchase payments in variable subaccounts.
 Payments are initially set using an assumed interest rate, and future payments increase or decrease based on actual returns.
 Few variable SPIAs are available in the market today. - Some SPIAs may offer a "commutation" feature.